Go to content

 Overview

-The Transfer of Undertakings (Protection of Employment) Regulations 2006 (TUPE) protects the employment rights of employees when their employer changes because of a business transfer.
-Employees transfer automatically to the new owner and retain the same terms and conditions; they are protected from dismissal before or after the transfer.
+The Transfer of Undertakings (Protection of Employment) Regulations 2006 (TUPE) safeguard employees' rights when a business changes ownership.
+Employees transfer automatically to the new employer, retaining their existing terms and conditions.
+They are protected from dismissal both before and after the transfer.